yuheitawaragi/Kaggle-Stanford-RNA-3D-Folding/notebooks/solution.md

 * Loads Protenix configurations (base, data, inference) and updates them with:<br>
        ・ Number of diffusion cycles and sampling steps.<br>
        ・ Path to pretrained checkpoint (model_v0.2.0.pt).
+* Returns an InferenceRunner object and its configs, which are used for structure prediction.

 ### 3 Sequence Length Handling